Is an Akita the Right Dog for You?

 The Akita is Generally a Healthy

-breed, but with ALL breeds there are a few health concerns.
-Some of their primary health concerns are:
+breed, with a lifespan of 10-14 years, but there are a few health concerns.
+Some of their primary health issues are:

 Hip Dysplasia